jeremy-green/grunt-lynx/README.md

 #### args
 Type: `Array`

 An array of commandline arguments to pass to the Lynx browser.
+For a list or available arguments, make sure Lynx is installed and run `man lynx`.

 #### output
 Type: `String`